ICAEW.com works better with JavaScript enabled.

 Missing piece

-Based on his experience of Beta-testing MTD IT through QuickBooks, Patrick was surprised by how “smooth and straightforward” the submissions process was for quarterly updates.
+Based on his experience of Beta-testing MTD income tax through QuickBooks, Patrick was surprised by how “smooth and straightforward” the submissions process was for quarterly updates.

 One feature he found particularly helpful was a checklist that appears just before the user pushes the button to submit.
 That gave him confidence that the UX is being developed with as much accounting relevance as possible, and with a view to ensuring that the end user will be reminded to provide all the essential pieces of information they are required to file.